charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

         <li class="p-list-step__item col-12">
           <h3 class="p-list-step__title"><span class="p-list-step__bullet">3</span>Add Credentials</h3>
           <div class="p-list-step__content">
-            <p>Most clouds require credentials so that the cloud knows which operations are authorised and on which account.
-If you choose to use AWS, for example, you would run <code>juju add-credential aws</code></p>
+<p>Most clouds require credentials so that the cloud knows which operations are authorised, so you will need to supply these for Juju.
+If you choose to use AWS, for example, you would run:</p>
             <div class="p-code-snippet">
               <input class="p-code-snippet__input" value="juju add-credential aws" readonly="readonly">
               <button class="p-code-snippet__action">Copy to clipboard</button>
             </div>
+<p>For a different cloud, just substitute in the name from the previous
+   list output by Juju.
+The data you need to supply will vary depending on the cloud. </p>
+             <script id="asciicast-Wo12W39et3IJzF15rAyVunbbl" src="https://asciinema.org/a/Wo12W39et3IJzF15rAyVunbbl.js" async data-rows="18" data-autoplay="true"></script>
           </div>

         </li>

         <li class="p-list-step__item col-12">
           <h3 class="p-list-step__title"><span class="p-list-step__bullet">4</span>Add Controller</h3>
           <div class="p-list-step__content">
-            <p>The Juju controller is used to manage the software deployed through Juju, from deployment to upgrades to day-two operations.</p>
+            <p>The Juju controller is used to manage the software deployed through Juju, from deployment to upgrades to day-two operations.
+One Juju controller can manage multiple projects</p>
             <div class="p-code-snippet">
               <input class="p-code-snippet__input" value="juju bootstrap aws my-controller" readonly="readonly">
               <button class="p-code-snippet__action">Copy to clipboard</button>